What is a Content Edit?

-A Content Edit is a multi-phased evaluation of the big picture, plus line-by-line and word-by-word commentary and correction (using Track Changes in a Word document) of developmental and substantive issues (sometimes also called line editing).
+A - A Content Edit is a multi-phased evaluation of the big picture plus line-by-line and word-by-word commentary and correction (using Track Changes in a Word document) of developmental and substantive issues (sometimes also called line) followed by a thorough copy edit.

 It includes: